 The Company entered into a cash flow hedging relationship in order to manage its exposure to changes in currency rate risk on financial assets denominated in foreign currency.
-The Company entered into swap contracts that have maturities from 2 years to 9 years as at December 31, 2020 (from 4 years to 10 years as at December 31, 2019).
-For the years ended December 31, 2020 and 2019, the Company did not recognize any ineffectiveness.
+The Company entered into swap contracts that have maturities from less than 1 year to 8 years as at December 31, 2021 (from 2 years to 9 years as at December 31, 2020).
+For the years ended December 31, 2021 and 2020, the Company did not recognize any ineffectiveness.

 During the year ended December 31, 2020, the Company ended a cash flow hedging relationship which was entered into in 2019 in order to manage its exposure to changes in currency rate risk on forecasted transactions.
-The Company was using forward contracts that had maturities of less than 1 year as at December 31, 2019.
-For the years ended December 31, 2020 and 2019, the Company did not recognize any ineffectiveness.
+The Company was using forward contracts that had maturities of less than 1 year.
+For the year ended December 31, 2020, the Company did not recognize any ineffectiveness.